millybilligan/NiceShot/README.md

 # NiceShot
-A nice reverse shell for Windows.
+A nice reverse shell with WinApi for Windows.

 ## Functionality:
 * Get the client username